RiSearcher/GeometRi.CSharp/README.md

 * __BoundingBox__ - Axis Aligned Bounding Box (AABB) in given coordinate system
 * __ProjectionTo__ - orthogonal projection of ellipsoid to line
 * __IntersectionWith__ - intersection of ellipsoid with line or plane
+* __ClosestPoint__ - calculates the point on the ellipsoid's boundary closest to given point
 * __Translate__ - translate ellipsoid by vector
 * __Rotate__ - rotate ellipsoid around origin or other point
 * __Reflect__ - reflect ellipsoid in point, line or plane